ProgrammeVitam/ProgrammeVitam.github.io/pages/english/pres_english.md

 * Express the functional needs for the Vitam software developments (back-end), by a good understanding of the demands,
 * Share the reflections among interministerial projects and partners, on the adaptations of their Archive's front-end softwares.

-## The workshops cycles 2015-2017
+## The workshops cycles 2015-2018

 In 2015, the two workshops carried out by the Vitam team were:

 * The preparation of digital archives Ingests;
 * The Search and access to archives held in digital archiving systems, from the Archives and producer services’ front-end.

 The results of this works were published for comment in the first quarter of 2016.
-In 2017, in parallel with the progress of the Vitam software developments, works will continue on the following subjects:
+In 2017-2018, in parallel with the progress of the Vitam software developments, works will continued on the following subjects:

-* The extraction and processing of documents (format migration, automatic generation of metadata, de-identification ...),
+* Preservation : extraction and processing of documents (format migration, automatic generation of metadata, de-identification ...),
 * The digital evidence management,
 * The freeze of Data in judicial proceedings (judicial "set-aside").